Hannah Cockroft MBE

 Hannah is a wheelchair racer on the Great Britain Paralympic Athletics team.
 Her achievements so far include being 5 time Paralympic Champion, 10 time World Champion and the World Record Holder in the T34 classification over 5 distances on the track.
 She is the most successful British athlete ever on a World Championship stage.

-Barry Elliott and Paul Elliott are English children’s entertainers, better known as the double-act the Chuckle Brothers.
-They are known for their work on their BBC show ChuckleVision, which celebrated its 21st series in 2010 with a stage tour titled An Audience with the Chuckle Brothers.
-The comedy of the Chuckle Brothers usually derives from slapstick and other visual gags, and their catchphrases include “To me, to you” and “Oh dear, oh dear”.
+Paul Elliott is an English children’s entertainer, better known as one part of the double-act the Chuckle Brothers, known for their work on the BBC show ChuckleVision, which celebrated its 21st series in 2010 with a stage tour titled An Audience with the Chuckle Brothers”.

-One Direction’s Louis Tomlinson has kindly agreed this year to be an Ambassador for the first time and the reasons he gave are:
+One Direction’s Louis Tomlinson has kindly agreed to be an Ambassador and the reasons he gave are:

 “Children & Yorkshire!
 Two things close to my heart.
 It was a very easy yes when I was kindly asked to be an ambassador for the Yorkshire Children of Courage Awards.
 What these children achieve really is extraordinary, and I look forward to celebrating their bravery, generosity, selflessness and courage.”

 Jack Carroll is a stand-up comedian, writer and actor who competed in the seventh series of Britain’s Got Talent, finishing runner up.

 “I am proud to be associated with the great work done by all at Yorkshire Children of Courage Awards and want to say a huge thank you for all your help and support”.